timofeysie/socius/README.md

 ## Development

 To add a class to the library, first, create the class somewhere within the src directory.
-Import it into the quad.module.ts file:
+Import it into the socius.module.ts file:
 ```
 import { Result } from './models/result';
 ```